kubernetes-sigs/gateway-api/geps/gep-2643/index.md

-While this feature is also known sometimes as TLS passthrough, where after the server name is identified, the gateway does a full encrypted passthrough of the communication, this GEP will also cover cases where a TLS communication is terminated on the Gateway and passed unencrypted to a backend.
+While this feature is also known sometimes as TLS passthrough, where after the server name is identified, the gateway does a full encrypted passthrough of the communication, this GEP will also cover cases where a TLS communication is terminated on the Gateway before being passed unencrypted to a backend.

 ## Goals

 * Provide a TLS route type, based on the SNI identification.
-* Support both Termination and Passthrough TLS modes for TLSRoute
+* Support both Termination (extended support) and Passthrough (core support) TLS modes for TLSRoute
 * Provide load balancing of a TLS route, allowing a user to define a route, based on the SNI identification that should pass the traffic to N load balanced backends

 ## Longer Term Goals
 * Implement capabilities for [ESNI](https://www.cloudflare.com/learning/ssl/what-is-encrypted-sni/)
 * Implement matchers on TLSRoute rules like [ALPN](https://en.wikipedia.org/wiki/Application-Layer_Protocol_Negotiation)
+* Extend TLSRouteRule to support hostname being a matcher

 ## Non-Goals
 * Provide an interface for users to define different listeners or ports for the `TLSRoute` - This will be covered by the `ListenerSet` enhancement.
-* Replace `TCPRoute` for cases where terminated frontend encryption is not needed.
 * When using `TLSRoute` passthrough, support `PROXY` protocol on the gateway listener.
 * When using `TLSRoute` passthrough, support `PROXY` protocol on the communication between the Gateway and the backend.